microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 with varying trade-offs of complexity versus typesafety and simplicity, before deciding to extend the existing `ComponentType` enum.

-## Open Issues

-* Q: Type interpretations to use HLSL conversion rules of ML best practices?
-* A: This spec uses the ML best practices like the SpirV spec. // TODO: get approval
-* Q: More details on formats and their precision requirements
-* A: Implementation Dependent
-* Q: How do you handle cases where different implementations may not produce bit identical results?
-* A: Some combination of exactly representable results/ epsilon ranges.
-* Q: Using MatrixView and VectorView as a wrapper for the BAB containing the matrix/bias vectors and their corresponding interpretations.

 ## Acknowledgments

-We would like to thank Jeff Bolz, Yury Uralsky and Patrick Neill for their contributions to this specification.
+We would like to thank Jeff Bolz, Yury Uralsky, Patrick Neill, Tex Riddell and Amar Patel for their contributions to this specification.

 <!-- {% endraw %} -->